Biofertiliser

 Efficient and trouble free anaerobic digestion requires effective source segregation of organic waste from other types of waste.
 Improved collection of organic waste with increased focus of business and communities on separation at source has internationally proven to increase the level of recycling and reuse of organic waste which would otherwise have gone to landfill, hence underpinning the goal of the waste hierarchy.

-Internationally most food waste AD plants produce biogas for heat, electricity and use as a vehicle fuel, and biofertiliser from the digestate.
+Internationally most AD plants produce biogas for heat, electricity and use as a vehicle fuel, and biofertiliser from the digestate.

 Anaerobic digestion or composting